pizzyander/bellabeat_wellness_R/README.md

 ```
 ![Capture](https://github.com/pizzyander/bellabeat_wellness_R/assets/141561016/e611285d-1744-4be7-b46c-e43fdca9f9c0)

-Now we are left with 5 relevant columns
+Now we are left with 5 relevant columns.

 Now we are going to delete all null rows, so our data can be as clean as possible.

 ```{R}
 #delete all null rows from the dataframe
 daily_activity <- daily_activity %>%